 to your doctor about treatment options and home remedies to help you deal with

 Preventing Ankle Pain

 be prevented.
-Still, you can do the following to avoid sprains and other lifestyle-related injuries to your ankles:
+Still, you can do the following to avoid sprains, and other

 - wear shoes that fit well and provide ample ankle

 - avoid wearing high-heeled shoes

 - stretch your ankles and legs before exercising

 - wear ankle support gear while doing activities